and Board of Commissioners

 patrol unit; and an ESU team for tactical and high-risk operations.

 Sergeant Detective John Scruggs and Detective Kevin Watson head investigations; Kris King serves as firearms instructor, and several officers are certified for methamphetamine investigation.
 The department is an active participant in the Meth Task Force.
-The K-9 division hinges on SPD's drug dog, a shepard named Cira, and her handler, Tommy Jones.
 Detective Marty Kyle serves as the Narcotics Officer, and is available for educational presentations for civic and school groups.
+SPD trains and supervises the School Resource Officer team to provide school security officers in the Sweetwater City School system K-8th grades.

 Numerous educational programs include bike safety, the Eddie